Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 interleaved, and merged into a timestamp-aware bounded SPSC PCM ring implemented in `native/app/src/audio_timeline.rs`.
-The platform callback is supplied by `oxideav-sysaudio`: FreeBSD/GhostBSD uses native OSS (`/dev/dsp`), Windows uses WASAPI, macOS uses CoreAudio, and Linux uses the first working configured backend.
-Sanctuary does not contain an OSS-specific device implementation.
+The platform callback is supplied by `oxideav-sysaudio`: FreeBSD/GhostBSD uses native OSS (`/dev/dsp`), Windows uses WASAPI, macOS uses CoreAudio, Linux uses the first working configured backend, and Android uses native AAudio (`libaaudio.so`, API 26+).
+Sanctuary does not contain a platform-specific audio device implementation.

 The audio ring's timeline is expressed as integer device-rate sample-frame PTS values.
 Each decoded frame PTS is rescaled from the stream time base onto that integer sample